 By default, mariadb-conv

-exits whenever it encounters any conversion problems, for example:
+exits whenever it encounters any conversion problems, like

 The -c